Super South Ireland - 5 Days

 - Killarney - Cycle through Killarney National Park, passing Ross Castle, Torc Waterfall and Muckross House, then follow the scenic Ring of Kerry through Moll’s Gap and Ladies View.

-- Dingle - Choose between sea kayaking in Dingle Bay or an e-bike ride around the Slea Head Loop, with time to enjoy local shops, cafés, and traditional Irish music in the evening.
+- Dingle - Take on some sea kayaking in Dingle Bay, with time to enjoy local shops, cafés, and traditional Irish music in the evening.

 - Galway - Wander through the lunar-like Burren, snap a photo at Dunguaire Castle, and soak up Galway’s energy with a guided walking tour and free time to enjoy its culture, food, and street life.